How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 That’s where Statusphere's software can help.

-Our platform connects brands with vetted micro-influencers to generate rights-ready UGC videos at scale.
-We automate everything related to permissions and usage rights, so you can get UGC videos faster.
+Our platform connects brands with vetted micro-influencers to generate rights-ready content at scale.
+We automate everything related to permissions and usage rights, so you can get UGC faster.
 All ready to repurpose across ads, product pages and other key channels.

 Want to see how our software works?
-Get in touch with one of our experts to learn how we can scale your UGC with guaranteed content from vetted creators.
+Get in touch with one of our experts to learn how we can scale your UGC with guaranteed posts from vetted creators.

 A UGC video is a promotional video created by consumers on behalf of a brand, not by the brand itself.

 These videos often feature customers' real-life experiences with products or services.
-The most popular formats for UGC videos include unboxings, reviews and product demonstrations.
+The most popular formats for these videos include unboxings, reviews and product demonstrations.

 To get UGC videos for your brand, ask your customers to share their experiences by: